• Skip to primary navigation

 Notes

-*I recommend using either white or yellow here as red onions discolor and don’t look appetizing.
+Use either white or yellow here as red onions discolor during cooking and don’t look appetizing in the final product.

 • Facebook